 How is this possible if you have no design or coding skills?

-Themes create the design and add some functionality while plugins add even more features: contact forms, sharing buttons, shopping carts, to name just a few.
+Themes create the design and add some functionality while plugins add even more features: contact forms, social sharing buttons, and shopping carts, to name just a few.

-The community takes WordPress to the next level, where anyone who wants to can benefit from the skills and ability of others.
+The community of plugin developers, theme designers and coders take WordPress to the next level, where anyone who wants to can benefit from the skills and abilities of others.

-Plugins and Themes
+Plugins and themes

 What is a WordPress plugin?

-Think of a plugin as a small program, a script you add to your site that brings with it more functionality.
+Think of a plugin as a small program.
+A script you add to your site that brings with it more functionality.

 What does a WordPress plugin do?

 A plugin can do just about anything.
 Seriously.

 There are plugins that back up your database and email it to you, there are plugins that help get your blog listed highly in search engines, plugins that tell you how many people have visited your site and plugins that find broken links.